RE:View – AliensThe Dark Herald

 A working relationship between a newly minted officer and a career platoon sergeant is one that happens in the real world.
 Ideally, the platoon will have a parental model, the new officer being a young, flustered but well-meaning Dad.
 The Sergeant being the Mom who insists that the Dad is the master of the house and that his very word is law, but the kids all know who really wears the pants in the family.
 Now consider that dynamic if Mom is eaten by a Grue.

 Then the 2nd Lt. is injured and now there is a leadership vacuum that Ripley will have to step into.
-This is supposed to be Corporal Hicks but American military tradition is to submit to civilian authority, so when Ripley starts leading, it works.
+This is supposed to be Corporal Hicks but American military tradition is to submit to civilian authority, so when Ripley starts leading, it works well enough.

 The juxtaposed standoff between human mother and alien mother was a perfect climax to the film.

 Now we reach the critical question of a RE:View.
 Does it hold up?

 Without question or qualification, it absolutely does.